Andi Gutmans: Business career

-Gutmans served as CEO of Zend Technologies until October 2015 when Zend was acquired by Rogue Wave Software.
+Gutmans was CEO of Zend Technologies until October 2015 when Zend was acquired by Rogue Wave Software.
 Before being appointed CEO in February 2009, he led Zend's R&D including development of all Zend products and Zend's contributions to the open-source Zend Framework and PHP Development Tools projects.
 He has participated at Zend in its corporate financing and has also led alliances with vendors like Adobe, IBM, Microsoft, and Oracle.